 Monounsaturated fat is present in peanut oil, canola oil, and Olive oil.
 These oils are liquid at room temperature but solidify at freezing temperatures.
 Monounsaturated fats improve blood High-Density Lipoproteins (HDL) cholesterol levels and reduce LDL levels and hence are good for your heart.
 High-density lipo-proteins take up excess cholesterol and take it back to the liver.

 Polyunsaturated Fatty acids

-The oils that are rich in polyunsaturated fatty acids are walnut oil, sunflower oil and canola oil.
+The oils that are rich in polyunsaturated fatty acids are walnut oil, sunflower oil, and canola oil.
 Polyunsaturated fatty acids are rich in omega-3 and omega-6 fatty acids.
 Omega-3 fatty acids have anti-inflammatory and heart-friendly benefits.
 Polyunsaturated fatty acids are always liquid both at room and freezing temperature.
 These are also heart-friendly fats.
-Best oil for cooking in India has these fats.
+The best oil for cooking in India has these fats.